Please enable JavaScript

 Do oily skin types also need emollients?

-Yes, oily skin also requires emollients to be soft and supple.
-This type of ingredient is found in creams for oily skin as well as those for dry skin.
+Yes, oily skin also needs emollients to remain soft and supple.
+This type of ingredient is found just as much in creams for oily skin as in those for dry skin.

-Emollient and Moisturizer: Are they the same thing?
+Emollient and moisturizing: is it the same thing?

-No, although both contribute to skin hydration, emollients primarily focus on softening and protection, while moisturizers directly add water to the skin.
+No. Although both contribute to skin hydration, emollients primarily focus on softening and protecting the skin, while moisturizers directly add water to the skin.

 Can emollients cause blemishes?

-Indeed, some emollients may potentially clog skin pores and contribute to the emergence of pimples.
-However, it's important to note that the concept of comedogenicity is not widely studied and varies significantly from one person to another.
+Certain emollients can indeed clog skin pores and contribute to the formation of blemishes.
+However, it is important to note that the concept of comedogenicity has been little studied and varies greatly from one person to another.

 What is the difference between emollients and film‑forming agents?

-Emollients and film-forming agents both create a protective layer on the skin's surface to prevent water loss, but film-formers have a greater occlusive potential.
-On the other hand, emollients can penetrate the stratum corneum, unlike film-formers, and provide a deeper moisturizing effect.
+Emollients and film-forming agents both create a protective layer on the skin’s surface to prevent water loss, but film-forming agents have a stronger occlusive potential.
+In contrast, emollients can penetrate into the stratum corneum, unlike film-forming agents, and provide deeper moisturizing action.

 Understand your skin